 With Gen. Hugh Rose, the East India Company had begun its counter-offensive in Bundelkhand by January 1858.
 Moving forward from Mhow, Rose caught Saugor (now Sagar) in February and then shifted to Jhansi in March.
 The forces of the company surrounded the fort of Jhansi, and a furious war raged.
 Offering tough resistance to the invaders, Queen of Jhansi didn’t give up even after her forces were outnumbered.
 The rescue army of Tantia Tope, another rebel leader, was beaten in the Battle of Betwa.
 With a small force of palace guards, Lakshmi Bai managed to flee from the fort and went east, where other rebels joined her.

-Tantia Tope and Lakshmi Bai then launched a successful attack on the city fortress of Gwalior.
+Tantia Tope and Lakshmi Bai launched a successful attack on the city fortress of Gwalior.
 The treasury and arsenal were confiscated, and Nana Sahib, a popular chief, was proclaimed the Peshwa (ruler).
 After taking Gwalior, Lakshmi Bai marched east to Morar to face a British counterattack led by Rose.
 Dressed as a man, she fought a furious battle and was killed in battle.
-However, the absence of a corpse to be convincingly recognized as Rani persuaded Captain Rheese of the so-called "bravest" battalion that she'd never actually died in the battle for Gwalior, stating publicly, "Queen of Jhansi is alive!"
 It is assumed that her funeral was held on the same day near the place where she was injured.
 One of her maids helped to organize a fast funeral.
-Her father, Moropant Tambey, hanged a few days after Jhansi's fall.
+Her father, Moropant Tambey, was hanged a few days after Jhansi's fall.
 Her adopted son, Damodar Rao, received a grant from the British Raj and was provided for, although he never got his inheritance.

 In contemporary social norms struggling with illiberal conceptions of gender inequality, Rani was inventively educated as a woman who can read the scriptures and handle a sword of equal strength as a man.
 In opposing the British Rule of Lapse, she did more than fight for Jhansi at first, tentatively and finally unbendingly.
 She fought for the right of an adopted child, the right of a woman to rule the kingdom while her chosen heir was a minor, the right of women to wear uniforms in war, the freedom to live and rule instead of becoming sati, the right of each and every 'citizen' of her empire, female or male, Muslim or Hindu, or otherwise, to participate in the battle for independence.
-Jhansi ki Rani Story deserves undisturbed honor in our History of Independence.
-She was brave, had love for an adopted child, she would not give up at any cost, or for any cause whatsoever; for her dedication to a national agenda that only came together and was seeded beyond her dominion; for heading her army of men and women with exemplary courage; for giving rise to a genuinely triumphant feminist ideology; for mobilizing her army with unity.
+Her dedication to a national agenda that only came together and was seeded beyond her dominion; for heading her army of men and women with exemplary courage; for giving rise to a triumphant feminist ideology; for mobilizing her army with unity.
 She's going to stay forever in the History of the National Movement.